feldroop/genedex/ROADMAP.md

 - compress text and/or bwt at some point during construction (half/half buffer)
 - space optimization for rarely occurring symbols (such as the sentinel and N in the human Genome)
-    - maybe leverage the fact that such characters often occur in runs
+    - maybe leverage the fact that such characters (namely N) often occur in runs
+    - the sentinel can not be searched. the current sampled suffix array implementation has special handling for it. so it technically doesn't have to be stored in the text with rank support.
+If N also gets special handling, the condensed text with rank support will get smaller and maybe faster.
+        A text sampled suffix array could be an option, or a "sparse" text with rank support substructure.
 - paired blocks for improved memory usage when using larger alphabets
 - suffix array, lookup table compression using unconventional int widths (e.g. 33 bit)